-The following eligibility requirements must be met for a domestic partner to be covered:

-- You, the employee, must be enrolled in a Board-sponsored medical or dental plan; and - You must submit a completed Affidavit of Domestic Partnership and meet the eligibility requirements for a Domestic Partner.
-Your affidavit needs to meet the minimum requirements listed below: - a.
-You and your partner are at least 18 years of age and reside at the same residence; - b.
-Neither you nor your partner is married (if you or your partner were previously married, proof of dissolution of marriage is required); - c.
-You and your partner are not related by blood closer than would bar marriage in the State of Illinois; - d.
-You and your partner are each other's sole domestic partner, responsible for each other's common welfare; - e.
-You must submit certified birth certificates and copies of governmet-issued ID cards for both you and your partner. - Acknowledgment of Imputed Income (AII) Form.
+A domestic partner is eligible for coverage as of the same date that your coverage becomes effective if you are a new employee.
+An eligible domestic partner can be either same or opposite sex.
+If you are an employee with existing coverage who is adding a domestic partner, the partner's coverage becomes effective as of the date that domestic partner status is established, provided that you submit the required documents to the Health and Benefits Department promptly.
+In the event that your domestic partner is confined to a hospital with an illness or injury, coverage will begin when your domestic partner is no longer confined.
+Eligibility Requirements The following eligibility requirements must be met for a domestic partner to be covered: You, the employee, must be enrolled in a Board-sponsored medical or dental plan; and You must submit a completed Affidavit of Domestic Partnership and meet the eligibility requirements for a Domestic Partner.
+Your affidavit needs to meet the minimum requirements listed below: a.
+You and your partner are at least 18 years of age and reside at the same residence; b.
+Neither you nor your partner is married (if you or your partner were previously married, proof of dissolution of marriage is required); c.
+You and your partner are not related by blood closer than would bar marriage in the State of Illinois; d.
+You and your partner are each other's sole domestic partner, responsible for each other's common welfare; e.
+You must submit certified birth certificates and copies of governmentissued ID cards for both you and your partner.
+Acknowledgment of Imputed Income (AII) Form.
+AND At least two of the following four conditions must apply and proof must be submitted: You and your partner have been residing together for at least twelve (12) months prior to filing the Affidavit of Domestic Partnership.
+You and your partner have at least two of the following arrangements: i.
+Joint credit account; iii.
+Joint checking account; iv.
+Lease for residence identifying both you and your partner as tenants.

-AND

-At least two of the following four conditions must apply and proof must be submitted:

-- 1. You and your partner have been residing together for at least twelve (12) months prior to filing the Affidavit of Domestic Partnership. - 2.
-You and your partner have common or joint ownership of a residence. - 3.
-You and your partner have at least two of the following arrangements: - i.
-Joint ownership of a motor vehicle; - ii.
-Joint credit account; - iii.
-Joint checking account; - iv.
-Lease for residence identifying both you and your partner as tenants. - 4.
-You declare your partner as a primary beneficiary in your will.

 The Health and Benefits Department will review your affidavit to determine whether you meet these requirements.

-Coverage Termination for Domestic Partner

-If the Health and Benefits Department approves your request, you must complete enrollment for your Partner within 31 days of the date your request for domestic partnership is approved.
+Coverage Termination for Domestic Partner If the Health and Benefits Department approves your request, you must com- plete enrollment for your Partner within 31 days of the date your request for domestic partnership is approved.
 If you promptly submit all the required documentation, coverage will be effective as of the date your Partner is granted domestic partner status.
 If you do not enroll within 31 days, the next opportunity to do so is during the annual Open Enrollment.
 The premium contribution deduction for your domestic partner is taken after-tax.
 The annual monetary value of the health benefit for your domestic partner will be reported as imputed income on your W-2.
-Please consult with your tax advisor about the tax consequences.
+Please consult with your tax advi- sor about the tax consequences.
 All other eligibility and plan provisions apply.
 If at any time your domestic partner becomes ineligible for benefits, it is your responsibility to notify the Health and Benefits Department in writing.
 Certain limitations exist in regard to continuing coverage for a domestic partner.
 Contact the Health and Benefits Department for more information.
 Following the termination of a domestic partnership, a minimum of 12 months must elapse before a new domestic partner may be designated.
+Domestic Partner Coverage Cost Due to Federal, State, or other local statutes surrounding Domestic Partner coverages, costs regarding tax status and/or value of benefits, coverage costs are subject to different laws and regulations compared to Family or Married partners and may be higher.